 Venue: The Tenterden Club.
 (Stair lift normally available for use of disabled visitors)

-Buy tickets: Tickets will be available by post or, online and, if still available ,on the door
+Buy tickets: Tickets are be available by post and online and, if still available, at the festival

 If you would like to advertise in the Tenterden Folk Festival programme you can download the advertising rate card.
 Special prices available to folk clubs which noirmally advertise in Around Kent Folk and confirmed festival stallholders.
 Discounts available to businesses based in Tenterden

 A copy of the full programme will be sent free to everyone who buys a Full Weekend Ticket or a single event ticket direct from us or sends us an A5 self addressed and stamped envelope.
 It will also be available to read online.